 It’s immensely important for us to understand that we have these images.
 It’s equally important for us to realize that we draw people and events to us like bees to honey on account of these images.
 The only way out is by figuring our what our images are: what’s the basis for them and what wrong conclusion did we draw.

 Often, we’re too close to our own situations to see the repetitive patterns.
 We miss the obvious; we don’t look for the common denominators and instead focus on the slightest variations on the theme.
-We chalk up a lot of things to coincidence or some arbitrary fate that just likes to test us; when all else fails, we find someone or something to blame.
+Yes, we chalk up a lot of things to coincidence or some arbitrary fate that just likes to test us.
+When all else fails, we find someone or something to blame.

-This information has been known for a long time by psychologists.
-But what may not be fully realized is that images are seldom making their first appearance in this lifetime.
-No matter how early in life they are formed, they didn’t originate in this incarnation.
+Psychologists have known this information for a long time.
+But what many may not fully realize is that images are seldom making their first appearance in this lifetime.
+No matter how early in life they form, they didn’t originate in this incarnation.
 That explains why the same circumstances don’t result in identical images for different people.
 They only form when there’s already a corresponding, previously self-inflicted dent in the soul.

 Since it’s essential that we find and dissolve our images, it might seem concerning that we don’t then have all the information, since we can’t recall previous lifetimes.
 This, in fact, is the basis on which our preparations for reincarnation are made.
 Families and life circumstances are carefully selected to assure that our conflicts will bring our inner problems all the way to the surface in this lifetime.
 Things are sure to happen that will provoke our pre-existing image, likely dovetailing with the images of other members of our family.